Web Coverage Processing Service

-The Web Coverage Processing Service (WCPS) defines a language for filtering and processing of multi-dimensional raster coverages, such as sensor, simulation, image, and statistics data.
-The Web Coverage Processing Service is maintained by the Open Geospatial Consortium (OGC).
-This raster query language allows clients to obtain original coverage data, or derived information, in a platform-neutral manner over the Web.
+The Web Coverage Processing Service (WCPS) is a query language for filtering and processing of multi-dimensional raster coverages (grid-based digital representation of spatio-temporal phenomenon), such as sensor, simulation, satellite images, and statistics data collected over multiple points in time.
+WCPS allows clients to obtain original coverage data, or derived information, in a platform-neutral manner over the Web.
+It is maintained by the Open Geospatial Consortium (OGC).

-Overview

-WCPS allows to generate pictures suitable for displaying to humans and information concise enough for further consumption by programs.
+WCPS allows users to generate pictures suitable for displaying to humans and information concise enough for further consumption by programs.
 In particular, the formally defined syntax and semantics make WCPS amenable to program-generated queries and automatic service chaining.
 As the WCPS language is not tied to any particular transmission protocol, the query paradigm can be embedded into any service framework, such as OGC Web Coverage Service (WCS) and OGC Web Processing Service (WPS).

+Versions

 The current WCPS version is 1.0.
 The standards document, available from the OGC WCPS standards page, presents a condensed definition of syntax and semantics.
 In addition, there is an introduction to the concepts along with design rationales.

 Currently, WCPS is constrained to multi-dimensional raster data, but an activity is under work in OGC to extend it to all coverage types, i.e., digital geospatial information representing space-varying phenomena as defined in OGC Abstract Specification Topic 6: Schema for Coverage Geometry and Functions (which is identical to ISO 19123) and refined to a concrete, interoperable model in the OGC GML 3.2.1 Application Schema - Coverages (GMLCOV) Standard.